Sokkuri/Kogitte/README.md

 **Get current session:**

 Gets the data from the local storage and checks if the access token is still valid.
 Is this not the case, a refresh attempt is made.
 If this fails the saved session gets removed.
-Is the token still valid or the refreshment succeeded, the saved data from the local storage gets returned.
+Is the token still valid or the refreshment succeeded, the current session gets returned.
 ```ts
 import { UserSessionManager } from "kogitte";